First, we verify a permit is needed

 At the same time as we gather information, we begin our assessment.
 This assessment is based on the following six criteria.

 The Export Controls team may determine that the decision on whether to issue a permit requires consultation with MFAT senior officials.
-In some cases Ministers will be consulted or informed.
+In some cases Ministers may be informed.

 Where this occurs we will generally contact you and talk you through what is happening.
 Exporters have told us in the past that they appreciate the assurance that comes with having issues considered at the highest levels.
 Only a small number of applications involve issues that need to be escalated, however when this occurs it is likely to extend the amount of time it takes to make decision on your permit.